What is the current state of procurement?

 Access to expertise, skills, and new perspectives

-Plus, with a dedicated team whose only purpose is making sure procurement delivers as much value as possible.
-A procurement services provider will stay on top of changes in technology, markets, and procurement functions — so you can rely on them to always keep you at the cutting edge.
+Plus, you get a dedicated team whose only purpose is making sure procurement delivers as much value as possible.
+An innovative procurement services provider will stay on top of changes in technology, markets, and procurement functions — so you can rely on them to always keep you at the cutting edge of innovation.

 Conclusion

-With dedicated procurement services like Procurement as a Service, you can be sure you’ll stay at the forefront of industry changes as they occur.
-The future of procurement may be filled with volatility and change — but it’s also full of opportunity to accelerate the value you can deliver to your organization.
+With dedicated procurement services like Procurement-as-a-Service, you can be sure you’ll stay at the forefront of industry changes as they occur.
+The future of procurement may be filled with volatility and change — but it’s also full of opportunity to accelerate the value you can deliver through next generation procurement.